MrDoe/ClickSphere_API/ReadMe.md

 ## Contact

-If you have any questions or suggestions regarding the ClickViews API application, please contact Christoph Döllinger at <a href="mailto:christoph.doellinger&#64;med.uni-heidelberg.de">christoph.doellinger&#64;med.uni-heidelberg.de</a>.
+If you have any questions or suggestions regarding the ClickSphere API application, please contact Christoph Döllinger at <a href="mailto:christoph.doellinger&#64;med.uni-heidelberg.de">christoph.doellinger&#64;med.uni-heidelberg.de</a>.